Azure/k8s-actions/README.md

 container-registry-username: ${{ secrets.REGISTRY_USERNAME }}
 ```

-## End to end workflow for building container images and deploying to an Azure Kubernetes service cluster
+## End to end workflow for building container images and deploying to an Azure Kubernetes Service cluster

 ```yaml
 on: [push]